ngfk/ts-redux/README.md

 The first entry in the mapping above represents an action with `TODO_ADD` as its type and a payload which holds an `id` and some `text`.
 Note that in order to combine mappings into a single larger mapping we can create an interface which extends the sub-mappings.

 ### 3. Create reducers
 With the state and the actions defined we can create our reducers.
-TS-Redux provides a `createReducer` function which when called with the state and action mapping provide the right type safety.
-This function takes the initial state as the first parameter and a 'sub-reducer' mapping as the second parameter.
-A sub-reducer, in this case, can be compared to one case in a standard redux reducer, the sub-reducer takes the state and the action payload and returns the new state.
-Typescript will only accept the mapped sub-reducers if every defined action is mapped to a sub-reducer.
+TS-Redux provides a `createReducer` function, this function takes the initial state as the first parameter and a 'sub-reducer' mapping as the second parameter.
+A sub-reducer can be compared to one case in a standard redux reducer, the sub-reducer takes the state and the action payload and returns the new state.
+The compiler will only accept the mapped sub-reducers if every defined action is mapped to a sub-reducer.
 At this stage the state and payload types are known.

 ```typescript
 const todoReducer = createReducer<Todo[], TodoActions>([], {